Neural Parameter Estimation with Incomplete Data: Introduction

 The remainder of this article is organized as follows.
-In Section~\ref{sec:methodology}, we review NBEs, discuss and give new insights on the masking approach of \cite{Wang_2022_neural_missing_data}, and introduce our EM approach.
+In Section~\ref{sec:methodology}, we review NBEs, discuss and give new insights into the masking approach of \cite{Wang_2022_neural_missing_data}, and introduce our EM approach.
 In Section~\ref{sec:simulationstudies}, we conduct simulation studies to investigate the strengths and weaknesses of these two approaches for dealing with missing data.
 In Section~\ref{sec:application}, we apply our methodology to an analysis of Arctic sea-ice data.
-In Section~\ref{sec:conclusion}, we give conclusions and outline avenues for future research.
-Supplementary material is also available that contains further theoretical details and simulations, more figures, and an additional application to cryptocurrency data.
+Finally, in Section~\ref{sec:conclusion} we give conclusions and outline avenues for future research.
+Supplementary material is also available that contains additional theoretical details, simulations, and figures.
 Code that reproduces all results in the manuscript is available from \ifbool{blind}{\texttt{<redacted for anonymity>}}{\url{https://github.com/msainsburydale/NeuralIncompleteData}}.